-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Purchased goods and services Relevant, not yet calculated Enerplus' provides its employees with glasses and mugs to promote waste reduction which relates to reduced emissions.
-Capital goods Relevant, not yet calculated Where possible, Enerplus' purchases solar panels to operate infrastructure such as chemical injection pumps.
-Fuel-and-energy- related activities (not included in Scope 1 or 2) Relevant, not yet calculated Where possible, Enerplus' purchases solar panels to operate infrastructure such as chemical injection pumps.
-Upstream transportation and distribution Relevant, not yet calculated Difficult to obtain this data.
-Waste generated in operations Relevant, not yet calculated Enerplus' audited it's corporate and field operations for waste generation and will implement a recycling program in its field and corporate offices in 2014.

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Business travel Relevant, calculated 123.3 GHG Protocol's Corporate Value Chain Scope 3 Accounting and Reporting Standard In 2013, Enerplus' rolled out a Journey Management Standard to its employees.
-Employees are encouraged to reduce travel by utilizing technology's such as webcam meetings, lync meetings, webinars and other means of communications.
-Employee commuting Relevant, not yet calculated Enerplus' corporate office is on the C-train line and employees are strongly encouraged to take transit.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Purchased goods and services Relevant, not yet calculated Enerplus provides its employees with glasses and mugs to promo waste reduction which relates to reduced emissions.
+Capital goods Relevant, not yet calculated Where possible, Enerplus purchases solar panels to operate infrastructure such as chemical injection pumps.
+Fuel-and-energy- related activities (not included in Scope 1 or 2) Where possible, Enerplus purchases solar panels to operate infrastructure such as chemical injection pumps.
+Upstream transportation and distribution Relevant, not yet calculated Difficult to obtain this data and not a big source due to the nature our operations.
+Waste generated in operations Relevant, not yet calculated Enerplus audited its corporate and field operations for waste generation and has implemented a pilot recycling program in its field and corporate offices in 2014, and has plans to expand the pilot in scale across different areas.
+Business travel Relevant, calculated 193 GHG Protocol's Corporate Value Chain Scope 3 Accounting and Reporting Standard Enerplus rolled out a Journey Management Standard to its employees.
+Employees are encouraged to reduce travel by utilizing technologies such as webcam meetings, lync meetings, webinars and other means of communications.
+Employee commuting Relevant, not yet calculated Enerplus' corporate office is on the City train line and employees are strongly encouraged to take transit and every employee is subsidized for the dollar amount of a monthly pass.
 Enerplus also subsidizes secure bike parking.
-Employees also participate in the Calgary Corporate Challenge in which some competitors do not use vehicles to commute to work during the event.
-Upstream leased assets Relevant, calculated 3085 Emission factor of 0.01079 tonnes per square feet of office space occupied.
-In Calgary we lease 205,000 square feet of office space.
-Canadian field offices we occupy 30,288.
-In Denver we lease 39,374 square feet of office space.
-US field offices occupy 9,347 square feet Downstream transportation and distribution Not relevant, explanation provided This data would be extremely difficult to obtain and quantify.
+Employees also participates in the Calgary Corporate Challenge, and during the competition, competitors are challenged to not use vehicles to commute to wo during the event.
+Upstream leased assets Relevant, calculated 3085 Emission factor of 0.01079 tonnes per square feet of office space occupied. n Calgary, Enerplus leases 205,000 square feet of office space.
+Canadian field offices, 30,288 square feet are occupied.
+In Denv we lease 39,374 square feet of office space, and in U.S. field offices occupy 9,347 square feet

+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Downstream transportation and distribution Not relevant, explanation provided This data would be extremely difficult to obtain and quantify.
 Processing of sold products Not relevant, explanation provided This data would be extremely difficult to obtain and quantify.
 Additionally, the refinery operator would report the emissions associated with this activity.
 Use of sold products Not relevant, explanation provided This data would be extremely difficult to obtain and quantify.
 End of life treatment of sold products Not relevant, explanation provided This data would be extremely difficult to obtain and quantify.
 Downstream leased assets Not relevant, explanation provided We do not have downstream leased assets.
 Franchises Not relevant, explanation provided We do not have franchises in our business.
 Investments Not relevant, explanation provided Although we have working interest in other companies, the operator reports those emissions as emissions are a consequence of the activity of the company, but occurs from sources not owned or controlled by the company.

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Other (upstream) Not evaluated Not evaluated Other (downstream) Not evaluated Not Evaluated
+Other (upstream) Not evaluated Not Evaluated Other (downstream) Not evaluated Not Evaluated